mahoney1/_older_fab-samples-work/commpaper-README.md

 The tutorial shows the commercial paper asset lifecycle: _issue_, _buy_ ( 1 to _n_ ), and _redeem_ transactions: the key 'takeaways' from the scenario are:

-- understanding the  _changes in state_ in the commercial paper asset (reflected in the ledger world state), an asset that reaches maturity (some 6 months later).
+- understanding the  _changes in state_ in the commercial paper asset (reflected in the ledger world state) which reaches maturity after 6 months.
-- understanding the _transaction inputs_  for each transaction (some inputs change the asset  _state_ - eg. ownership) and some are just transaction _inputs_  (e.g. purchase price) and not part of the asset - but still recorded for proof etc)
+- understanding the _transaction inputs_  for each transaction (some inputs change the asset  _state_ - eg. ownership) and some _don't_  (e.g. purchase price) and not part of the asset - but importantly, the _inputs_ for a given transaction are recorded on the blockchain).
 - understanding the importance of _queries_  such as: asset history, rich queries (criteria matching etc), transaction history (where the inputs are recorded)

 Client applications (CLI based) are used, to perform the transactions.